Candidates crowd into Iberville Parish races

 Iberville will have at least one new parishwide official – Dr. James E. Grace of Plaquemine will succeed incumbent one-term Dr. Steven E. Lee as coroner.
 Lee said he would step aside after his deputy coroner announced for the office.

 Also unopposed are District 1 Councilman Mitchel J. Ourso of White Castle and District 5 Councilman Edwin M. Reeves Jr. of Plaquemine.

 Grace will be the first Republican in memory to hold a parishwide office in Iberville.
 Unless otherwise noted, the candidates listed in this story are Democrats.

-There will be a three-way race for parish president among incumbent J. Mitchell Ourso Jr. and Parish Councilman and former council chair Eugene P. Stevens Jr., both of Plaquemine, and perennial candidate O'neal “Elmo” Bosley of White Castle.
+As expected, there will be a three-way race for parish president between incumbent J. Mitchell Ourso Jr. and Parish Councilman Eugene P. Stevens Jr., both of Plaquemine, and perennial candidate O'neal “Elmo” Bosley of White Castle.